K-PaaS/application-platform-guide-eng/user_guide/application_platform/cf_cli.md

   ```
-  Inquires detailed list of space.
+  Retrieve detailed list of space.
   ```